DansenCode/AnnoCrawler/README.md

 # Motivation

-Interrogating biological data on a feature by feature level is very usefull to get a granular understanding of the underlying biology.
-Sometimes, high-level understanding can be usfull to condense hundred or thousands of features based on predefined common properties.
-Moreover, while individual features can show small, insignificant trends, aggregates evidence, e.g. from hundreds of features involved in the same pathway can provide significant evidence for regulation.
-The purpose of that package is to providse two simple and usfull enrichment strategies for common biological data sets.
+Interrogating biological data on a feature by feature level is useful to get a granular understanding of the underlying biology.
+Sometimes, high-level understanding can be helpful to condense hundreds or thousands of features based on predefined common properties.
+Moreover, while individual features can indicate small, insignificant trends, aggregate evidence, e.g. from hundreds of features involved in the same pathway can provide significant evidence for regulation.
+The purpose of that package is to provide two usful enrichment analysis strategies for common biological data sets.
+Moreover it facilitates multi-annotation matchings and deals with multiple hypothesis testing.

 <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-S16-S12>